expo/fyi/sso-setup-generic.md

   - Run `eas login`
   - Follow the prompts to login via SSO

+#### Recommended testing

+Identity providers may handle token refresh in different ways.
+When first verifying that your setup works, it's recommended to set shorter refresh durations in order to ensure there's no issues, particularly:
+- refresh token duration
+- access token expiration
+- ID token expiration

 ## Troubleshooting

 - If you can't see the SSO option in the org settings, verify that you have owner access on the org, and that the org is subscribed to the Enterprise plan.